chriskonnertz/RegEx/README.md

 Example of the resulting regex string: `(?#This is a comment)`

-> Consider to use a PHP comment instead.
+> Consider to use PHP comments in favor of regular expression comments.

 ## Miscellaneous methods